-If a Player assigns credits to multiple characters, each individual character will only progress in ranks when he has achieved the required credits.
-For example, if a Player has a Fighter character and a Cleric character, and has attended 20 battles as the Fighter and one as the Cleric, then he has a first rank Cleric, and a fourth rank Fighter (with 20 battle credits, not 21).
+If a Player assigns credits to multiple characters, each individual character will only progress in ranks when they have achieved the required credits.
+For example, if a Player has a Fighter character and a Cleric character, and has attended 20 battles as the Fighter and one as the Cleric, then they have a first rank Cleric, and a fourth rank Fighter (with 20 battle credits, not 21).